throttlehead-dev/throttlehead-dev/README.md

-         Yeah... it's all real technical, lots of glowing lights and LED panels, but don't forget to go out and touch real things.
+         Yeah... it's all real technical, lots of glowing lights and LED panels, but don't forget to go out and touch real things from time to time.

-         From time to time...

          LOCATION: Chicagoland, IL